 The site is located a short walk (250 metres) from the social, retail, commercial and recreational facilities of the community located in close proximity to the junction of Parklands Road with Penybanc Road (A483).
-The site is also within walking distance of Parcyrhun Primary School, Amman Valley Comprehensive School, higher education at Coleg Sir Gar, Ammanford Campus and the local train (Swansea - Shrewsbury) station (1240 metres).
+The site is also within walking distance of Parcyrhun Primary School, Amman Valley Comprehensive School and higher education at Coleg Sir Gar, Ammanford Campus.

 Bus-stops at the A483 junction provide a regular, every 30 minutes, service to Ammanford, Llandeilo and Swansea.
-Similarly, bus stops at the junction of Parklands Road with Dyffryn Road (at the telephone kiosk symbol on the plan), again within convenient walking distance (410 metres) provide regular services to Ammanford, Carmarthen, Cross Hands and the communities of the Gwendreath Valley.
+Similarly, bus stops at the junction of Parklands Road with Dyffryn Road (at the telephone kiosk symbol on the plan), again within convenient walking distance (350 metres) provide regular services to Ammanford, Carmarthen, Cross Hands and the communities of the Gwendreath Valley.